Designations Congruent with Things: A Correspondence In Two Parts

 I’m writing to you from a bench overlooking the Tidal Basin.
 The trees are bare.
 I snapped a picture for you, it’s attached to this email.

 Raleigh and I are incognito, me with a wide-brimmed hat, him with a pair of glasses he doesn’t need and a Superco^2 (nducting lliders) hooded sweatshirt he bought from a street vendor in NYC.
-I didn’t know your band had merchandising.
+You never said your band had merchandising!

 Did you know I’m a fashion icon?

 I didn’t either, until Vogue called me and told me so.
 I’m doing a photo shoot for them next week before we leave America for Brasília.
 Raleigh will be doing one for GQ around the same time.
-He’s concerned he’s going to have to wear a sport coat and jump off objects while looking excited.
+He’s concerned he’ll have to wear a sport coat and jump off objects while looking excited.
 All I could say to that is: “I hope so.”

 I saw on the news that Dr. Gottlieb will be giving a talk to UC Berkeley’s Mathematics and Physics departments.
-They say it’s closed-door, but I’m sure I’ll be able to find a livestream.
-Are you going to be there?
+They say it’s closed to the public, but I’m sure I’ll be able to find a livestream.
+Will you be there?

 Love,